soureidigital/datalayer-for-elementor/readme.txt

 == Description ==

-When filling out and submitting an Elementor form, all form fields are sent to a dataLayer, following the following model:
+When filling out and submitting an Elementor form, all form fields are sent to the dataLayer, following the following model:

 {
     "event": "formSubmitDLFSE",